NorwegianVeterinaryInstitute/BioinfTraining/DTU_Tools.md

 ls -lh
 ```

-**Conda environment "cge_addons" contains all the dependencies for DTU tools.
+**Note: Conda environment "cge_addons" contains all the dependencies for DTU tools.
 So, dont need to activate any other conda environment.**

 ## Points to remember
 These tools can take FastQ reads as the input for their analysis.
 But they use [Velvet assembler](https://www.ebi.ac.uk/~zerbino/velvet/) to assemble a denova genome and do the downstream analysis using genome.